 Sponsored Spaces: An an indoor playground provided by a family-focused resort, a cooking demonstration set up by a local restaurant, relaxing corners evocative of spas, there are plentiful ways to promote what your island has to offer while easing the stress of travel through entertainment and relaxation.

 Share Your Culture: A good example of this is Honolulu.
 Local hula groups from school-aged to professional perform several times a week inside the airport and set the tone for the Aloha spirit.
 Whether it’s ever-popular coconut shucking demonstrations, art exhibits, dance, or music, sharing your Caribbean culture with those arriving and reminding those departing of what they’re leaving is always a good thing.

 Provide Information: The little pamphlet stands against walls with countless rows of tour options aren’t enough.
 Think about the boring parts of arriving to your island: the wait to get your passport stamped, the wait at customs lines, the wait for your bag… spice it up and advertise in tasteful ways.
 Have a TV monitor showcasing your latest island video footage or display large images with food, adventures, resorts – get your guests excited and curious about what there is to do!

 Research proves that the more satisfying the experience in your airport (via DKMA) the more likely people are to come back, so whether coming or going, first and last impressions are for a lifetime.

 Need help with your on-site advertising and airport experience?
-Just get in touch at email@example.com!
+Get in touch here or at email@example.com.